OpenFreeEnergy/openfe/docs/guide/cli/cli_yaml.rst

 The following settings can also be set

     - ``off_toolkit_backend`` The backend to use for partial charge generation.
 Choose from  ``ambertools`` (default), ``openeye`` or ``rdkit``.
-    - ``number_of_conformers`` The number of conformers to use for partial charge generation If unset (default), the input conformer will be used.
+    - ``number_of_conformers`` The number of conformers to use for partial charge generation.
+If unset (default), the input conformer will be used.
     - ``nagl_model``: The NAGL model to use.
 If unset (default), the latest available production charge model will be used.

 For example, to generate the partial charges using the ``am1bccelf10`` method from ``openeye`` the following should be added to the YAML settings file ::